 Is that all?

 I think I can match two identical numbers, buddy.
-Yes, but when you want to connect multiple cabinets, the impedance changes.
+Yes, but when you want to connect multiple bass or guitar cabinets, the impedance changes.

 Ohm my God.